yal067/cse15l-lab-reports/Lab2.md

 ## Which methods in your code are called?

-The methods of handleRequest, getPath, contains, getQuery, split, equals, and start are called.
+The methods of handleRequest, getPath, contains, getQuery, split, equals are called.

 ## What are the relevant arguments to those methods, and the values of any relevant fields of the class?